Why Do People Retire in Florida? 9 Things You Must Know

 1. Prepare for harsh weather

 Sure, Florida has great weather.
-After all, it is called the Sunshine State.
+After all, it is called the Sunshine State for a reason.
 But don't expect every day to be sunny.
 Thunderstorms in Florida are frequent and intense.
 The Atlantic hurricane season lasts six months, from June 1 until November 30, and peaks between mid-August and late October.
 Since 1850, all of Florida’s coastline has been impacted by at least one hurricane.

 2. You'll need plenty of insurance in Florida

-The risk of hurricanes makes insuring your home in Florida much more complex and expensive than it is in many other areas.
+The risk of hurricanes and tropical storms makes insuring your home in Florida much more complex and expensive than it is in many other areas of the country.
 In many hurricane-prone areas, insurance companies often require property owners to not only purchase homeowners insurance but also flood insurance and sometimes even windstorm coverage.

-“The cost to insure a home without wind mitigation features could be four times higher than a home with wind mitigation,” says Chris Heidrick, an independent insurance agent in Sanibel, Fla.
+“The cost to insure a home without wind mitigation features could be four times higher than a home with wind mitigation,” says Chris Heidrick, founder of Heidrick & Co.
+Insurance in Sanibel, Florida.

 Floods aren't covered by a standard homeowners policy, but you can get coverage from the National Flood Insurance Program.
-According to Policy Genius, flood insurance costs an average of $888 per year from the NFIP.
+According to Policy Genius, flood insurance costs an average of $888 per year in 2024.
 You may also be able to find flood coverage from private insurers.

 However, many insurance companies in Florida are leaving the state entirely.
 Others are choosing to significantly raise rates, limit coverage and even cancel policies.
-For example, last summer, AAA announced it would no longer be renewing policies with home, auto and umbrella bundles in Florida, and Farmers Insurance pulled out of Florida entirely, affecting 100,000 policies.
+For example, in July 2023, AAA announced it would no longer be renewing some policies with home, auto and umbrella bundles in Florida, and Farmers Insurance pulled out of Florida entirely, affecting 100,000 policies.

-For this reason, the availability of coverage and cost of premiums can vary a lot by insurer in Florida.
+For this reason, the availability of coverage and cost of premiums can vary a lot.
 Plus, expect to pay a higher deductible for hurricane damage — generally, 5% to 10% of your coverage amount for damages caused by a hurricane.
 The Florida Office of Insurance Regulation has a great Rate Comparison Tool that provides premium estimates from insurers in your county.

 Overall, It’s important to find out about a house’s insurability before buying it, so you don’t end up with annual premiums that are several thousand dollars more than you were expecting to pay.

-You can use our tool below — powered by Bankrate — to compare home insurance policies today.
+You can use our tool below to compare home insurance policies today.

 3. Florida’s a lot less taxing